Flat roof repairs don’t have to cost an arm and a leg. Often, costly flat roof repairs can be avoided with regular inspections and maintenance.

 Things we look for when inspecting a flat roof

-Water pooling is a sign of a low spot on your flat roof.
+Water pooling is a sign of a low spot.
 Pooling water can prematurely shorten the lifespan of the roofing membrane.

 Deteriorating seals, often caused by improper installation, or pooling water or debris, is a common source of leaks.